mechmotum/mechmotum.github.io/content/dygert-crash.rst

 - Large lean angle to the right
 - The magnitude of roll is dominant.
 The steer and roll magnitudes are similar, more like weave that a steering dominated wobble/shimmy.
-- Riding a Felt bicycle
+- Riding a custom Felt bicycle
 - She kept cycling holding on to the time trial bars.
 Can you can damp oscillations as good in that position?
 - Can the geometry of the time trial bike and the different mass distribution